vuongtlt13/auto-fiber/README.md

 - [docs/complete-flow.md](docs/complete-flow.md) - Full request/response flow
 - [docs/validation-rules.md](docs/validation-rules.md) - Validation rules & custom validators
 - [example/](example/) - Example app

+## Contributing

+If you find any issues or want to improve the documentation:

+1. Check the existing documentation first
+2. Create an issue or pull request
+3. Follow the same format and style as existing docs
+4. Include practical examples and use cases

 ## License